codemod-com/website/cms/automations/typescript-to-use-template-literals.md

 updated-on: 2024-02-12T11:28:07.948Z
 published-on: 2024-02-12T11:28:07.948Z
 seo:
-  title: Typescript to use-template-literals - Use Template Literals | Codemod.com Automations og:title: Typescript to use-template-literals - Use Template Literals | Codemod.com Automations
-  twitter:title: Typescript to use-template-literals - Use Template Literals | Codemod.com Automations
+  title: Typescript to use-template-literals - Use Template Literals og:title: Typescript to use-template-literals - Use Template Literals twitter:title: Typescript to use-template-literals - Use Template Literals
   description: This codemod replaces string concatenations with template literals twitter:card: This codemod replaces string concatenations with template literals
 ---